 We’re telling you, braiding is an art and it’s an art worth mastering.
-But if you are to be a black-belt braider, you need to know the basics.
+But first, you need to know the basics.
 We put together a list of the most popular braids which you can put together to create a look that’s 100% you.
 Learn how to do each one and when you’re ready, you can start combining two or more types into one single hairstyle!

 If you want to be a master braider, you gotta start somewhere, and the simple and classic three-strand braid is a good place to begin.
 In case you don’t know how, and you somehow just end up with a big, tangled mess everytime you’d try to weave your strands, here’s how you do it: take a section of hair you want to braid and divide it into three equal parts, then repeat after us: right over the middle, left over the new middle.
 Repeat.
 Continue doing this until you reach the ends.

 Editor’s tip: To get more control of your hair and make braiding easier, use TONI&GUY Sea Salt Texturising Spray.
 This would add grip to your hair so it’s easier to weave into a braid and doesn’t keep coming undone.

 The French braid is the next most common type of braid, and while it is a bit more complex than the regular kind, it’s not that very difficult to learn, even for rookies.
 It involves continuous adding of strands of hair to a three-strand braid.
 If you need visuals, you can watch our French braid tutorial and perfect your braiding skills.

 Dutch braid is the show-off sister of the French braid.
 Instead of blending in, it stands out, protruding from your head.
 It’s basically how you do the French braid but instead of passing the hair over each strand, you pass it under.